 Scott Tubbs

-Dr. Scott Tubbs is the Cropping Systems Agronomist for the University of Georgia (UGA) with 70% research and 30% extension appointment in the Crop and Soil Sciences Department.
+Dr. R. Scott Tubbs is the Cropping Systems Agronomist for the University of Georgia (UGA) with 65% extension, 30% research, and 5% service appointment in the Crop and Soil Sciences Department.

-After spending about three years with USDA, Tubbs applied for the position he currently holds at UGA, where he has spent the last 15 years.
+After spending about three years with USDA, Tubbs applied for the position he currently holds at UGA.
 In 2020, he was appointed as the Research, Extension, and Instruction Coordinator for the Crop and Soil Sciences Department on Tifton Campus.
 As a Systems Agronomist, he can go in many directions, regarding assisting with Entomology, Pathology, Weed Science, and other disciplines.
-The research he conducts is very applied to find quick solutions to issues farmers are facing in the field.
+The research he conducts is very applied to find both quick and long-term solutions to issues farmers are facing in the field.

 One project of Tubbs’ that has generated a lot of attention has been his replant trials.
 The initiation of the project was to determine when is the best time is to replant peanuts if there had been a poor stand after emergence.
 This research is in its third phase and has resulted in multiple publications and awards.
 Another objective is to determine the best methods and timings to allow growers to maximize their plant stand and yield with minimized inputs.
 However, replanting a field introduces new factors for a grower to consider.
 Some of these factors may include the harvest timing, determining maturity, and herbicide and fungicide applications.
 The results of the project have determined what is an acceptable plant stand to not require an investment of going into the field for replanting vs. advising a grower that they could capitalize by replanting.
 From this project, they have developed management tools to make planting recommendations.

 Another impactful project has been his rotation work.
 Tubbs explained that rotation is extensively difficult to complete because of the long-term commitment required.
-He iterated that with a project that runs this long-term, not many programs can commit to the time and investment required to continually manage these crops.
-With these rotation projects, you are managing multiple crops in the same field, which logistically is a challenge for the technical support.
-Because long-term rotation projects are so few, when an experiment is successfully completed, it is that much more impactful for growers and scientists.
+He iterated that with a project that runs long-term, not many programs can commit to the time and investment required to continually manage crops for the duration on the same plot of land.
+With rotation projects, you are managing multiple crops in the same field, which logistically is a challenge for the technical support.
+Because long-term rotation projects are so few, when an experiment is successfully completed, it holds tremendous value and impact for growers and scientists.

-The funding of these projects come from the National Peanut Board through the Southeast Peanut Research Initiative, the Georgia Peanut Commission, certain projects are funded by the USDA and the National Institute of Food and Agriculture (NIFA).
+The funding of these projects come from the National Peanut Board through the Southeast Peanut Research Initiative, the Georgia Peanut Commission, with certain projects funded by USDA through the National Institute of Food and Agriculture (NIFA).